Norfolk and Western 611: 1980s

 In early 1986, the locomotive was given a thorough overhaul that included repairs to its running gear and receiving a new ashpan.
+(Note: During the planning stages of the 1986 World Exposition, No. 611 was invited to travel to the Steam Expo event in Vancouver, British Columbia, where multiple other steam locomotives were planned to participate, including Southern Pacific 4449 and Union Pacific 844.
+NS declined to send No. 611, since a long-distance journey to Vancouver was deemed too costly, and NS preferred to invest in restoring No. 1218.
+The railroad was instead represented in the event by a replica of Best Friend of Charleston.)
 On that same year of May 18, No. 611 was pulling an NS employee excursion train from Norfolk to Petersburg, Virginia, through the Great Dismal Swamp in Suffolk, Virginia, but the consist struck a faulty switch on the mainline, damaging 14 cars, and injuring 177 passengers.
 After the wreck, NS decided to limit its steam locomotives, including No. 611, to 40 mph while pulling excursions on their rails.
 Despite the accident, NS continued the steam program per Bob Claytor's request.
 Additionally, this would mark the retirement of NS steam program general manager Jim Bistline, who appointed Carl Jensen to take his position.
 Jensen was also an ex-N&W employee and was one of the passengers that rode on No. 611's Rail Museum Safari excursion back in October 1959.
 Claytor also retired but remained on the NS Board of Directors.
-His position was taken over by Arnold B. McKinnon, who was not a big fan of the NS steam program, but did not try to end it as long as it was not costing the railroad too much money.
+His position was taken over by Arnold B. McKinnon, who was not interested in the NS steam program, but did not try to end it as long as it was not costing the railroad too much money.